gearglow/ReptiliaWithATwist/The List.md

 When lunch was over, and the aftermath cleared away, everyone trooped down to the clearing in the orchard which was used as a makeshift quidditch pitch by the Weasley kids.

-Charlie, astride a Cleansweep 7, pulled out a snitch and grinned.
+Charlie, riding a Cleansweep 7, pulled out a snitch and grinned.
 "Gotta keep in practice, eh, Potter?"

 Elysia pulled out her shrunken Firebolt.
 Leaping astride even as it unshrank, she grinned devilishly.
 "You talk too much, Weasley," she snarked.